leandrochomp/MinimalAPI/README.md

 # MinimalAPI
-MinimalAPI built in NET 6 using TDD, Docker, and Swagger
+MinimalAPI built in NET 6 using Docker and Swagger